amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/UserAgents.md

-<seotitle>Guide: User Agents</seotitle>
+<seotitle>Guide: User agents</seotitle>
-<seodescription>User agent developers must send unique user agent strings with every API request.
+<seodescription>developers must send unique user agent strings with every API request.
 In this guide, the basics of formatting and implementation are described.
 </seodescription>

 # User agents

 When you invoke dashboard API, it's best practice to provide a [custom user agent string](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) with each API request.
-This helps your customers and Meraki admins monitor API interactions with their environments and helps build their trust.
+This helps your customers and Meraki administrators monitor API interactions with their environments and helps build their trust.
 In brief, here are some Dos and Don'ts with user agent strings.

 ## Dos